Families Shelter In Tents As Rescuers Seek People Cut Off By Taiwan Quake

 Massive rocks blocked road tunnels, while uprooted trees could be seen on the cliffs by the highway still shrouded with clouds of dust.

-The quake killed at least 10 people and injured nearly 1,100, although authorities did not specify how seriously.
+The quake killed at least 10 people and injured more than 1,060, although authorities did not specify how seriously.

-Residents ride past a building damaged by the earthquake in Hualien on April 4, 2024.
-Photo by Sam Yeh / AFP

 Tilting buildings